-I have identified 15 documents that are relevant to your request.
+I have identified three documents that are relevant to your request.
 These documents were in the possession of the Board when your request was received.

-I have decided to:

-- · grant access in full to relevant information in nine documents - grant partial access to six documents.
+I have decided to grant partial access to three documents.

 A schedule setting out the documents relevant to your request, with my decision in relation to those documents, is at ATTACHMENT A.